demonich/Parametric-Eq-generator-for-pipewire/README.md

 I don't know hot to do this in Gnome, sorry...

-Now, you can use your normal audio slider for audio, and eq slider for preamp
+Now, you can use your normal audio slider for volume, and eq slider for preamp

 (in short, don't make it 100%, or you will feel speakers overload, which is obviously bad for you and your equipment)